-This is the first study to assess the potential of primary care data to provide population-level estimates of smoking during pregnancy and compare it with other current data sources in the UK.
-Fertility rates in THIN are comparable with national fertility rates28 and therefore our ascertainment of pregnancies is valid.
-However, like the other data sources under comparison, data on smoking status recorded in THIN are self-reported and women may not accurately report their smoking behaviour, particularly during pregnancy where there may be social stigma attached to smoking.29
+This is the first study to assess the potential of primary care data to provide population level estimates of smoking during pregnancy and compare it with other current data sources in the UK.
+Fertility rates in THIN are comparable to national fertility rates and therefore our ascertainment of pregnancies is valid.
+However, like the other data sources under comparison, data on smoking status recorded in THIN are self-reported and women may not accurately report their smoking behaviour, particularly during pregnancy where there may be social stigma attached to smoking.
+Underreporting of smoking during pregnancy may arguably be a particular problem in the IFS, where women are surveyed six to eight weeks after delivery and their memory may have faded.

 A potential limitation of our study was the inclusion of pre-conception smoking records to predict smoking status during pregnancy, which may not be an accurate reflection of women's smoking status during pregnancy.
-Studies which have investigated smoking behaviour in early pregnancy indicate that many women attempt to quit when they find out they are pregnant or later during pregnancy, 30 so it is unlikely that the inclusion of pre-conception records resulted in an under-estimation of smoking prevalence during pregnancy.
+Studies which have investigated smoking behaviour in early pregnancy indicate that many women attempt to quit when they find out they are pregnant or later during pregnancy, so it is unlikely that the inclusion of pre-conception records resulted in an underestimation of smoking prevalence during pregnancy.
 It could however, lead to misclassification of some ex-smokers as current smokers, resulting in an over-estimation of the prevalence of current smoking during pregnancy in THIN.
-We believe that a substantial over-estimation is unlikely as $\sim 35-50\%$ of pregnancies in the UK are unplanned, 31,32 which means that only some women are likely to make positive behaviour changes such as quitting smoking before attempting to conceive.
+We believe that a substantial over-estimation is unlikely as approximately 35-50% of pregnancies in the UK are unplanned, which means that only some women are likely to make positive behaviour changes such as quitting smoking before attempting to conceive.
 It may, however, hold true for some women who quit on confirmation of their pregnancy.

 Another potential weakness of our study, and of primary care data itself, is that it is difficult to determine the timing of smoking status ascertainment in relation to progress through gestation; this makes direct comparison with other data sources, obtained at booking or delivery, difficult.
-Lastly, smoking status during pregnancy is a complex and variable behaviour and it may fluctuate throughout pregnancy.33 Therefore, single measures of smoking such as smoking at booking or smoking at delivery captured in SATOD, SMR and CHSP data are limited in their usefulness.
+Lastly, smoking status during pregnancy is a complex and variable behaviour and it may fluctuate throughout pregnancy.
+Therefore, single measures of smoking such as smoking at booking or smoking at delivery captured in SATOD, SMR and CHSP data are limited in their usefulness.
 Although they may give a snapshot of smoking behaviour at a certain time, they may not give a complete picture of smoking behaviour throughout pregnancy.
 IFS data assess smoking behaviour throughout pregnancy in more detail, albeit collected retrospectively.
 However, these data are collected on a quinquennial basis and thus may become out of date quickly.
-If smoking information was collected and recorded by GPs more frequently throughout pregnancy, then primary care data may prove to be very useful to assess the population-level burden of maternal smoking throughout pregnancy.
-However, as shown in this study, currently these data are not desirably complete.
+If smoking information was collected and recorded by GPs more frequently throughout pregnancy, then primary care data may prove to be very useful to assess the population level burden of maternal smoking throughout pregnancy.
+However, as shown in this study currently these data are not desirably complete.